Preparing for Mediation

 - Be willing to listen even if you don’t agree;

 - Keep an open mind and try not to make assumptions;

-- Recognize this is a challenging experience for both of you with strong emotions often right under the surface;
+- Recognize this is a challenging experience for both of you and there may be strong emotions under the surface;

 - Put the well-being of your children ahead of your personal desires;